Karlovy Vary is the biggest Czech spa town with a 600 years tradition.

 Town was founded around the year 1350 by Roman emperor and Czech king Charles IV.

-It has around 55 000 inhabitants and yearly is visited by 70 000 spa guests.
+Town has around 55 000 inhabitants and yearly is visited by hundreds of thousands guests.

 Tha spa center is situated in a picturesque valley, which was deepened by river Teplá.